zhiwenh/delib/README.md

 ### Call a contract method

 The method will determine if it will perform a transaction (which requires gas) or if it will just call by whether or not you labeled your function with constant in your Solidity contract.
-A transaction will only return the transaction hash and a call will return a value.
+Calls return a value.
+The options parameter is optional, and will override the ones in `delib.eth.options`

 To call a contract at the address saved when you deployed it:

 ```
-delib.eth.exec('Test').testMethod()
+delib.eth.exec('Test').testMethod(arg1, arg2, options)
   .then(tx => {

   })